Sublease From a Current Resident

-- The monthly rent and electricity bills will still be charged to your student account.
+- The monthly rent and electricity bills will still be charged to your university account.

 - You are responsible for the condition of the apartment at the end of the sublease time.

-- Any furniture requested or rented by the sub-lessee will be put on your account/contract.
+- Any furniture requested or rented by the subtenant will be your responsibility and charged to your university account.

-- Any rentals or additional keys must be requested through the current tenant, not the subtenant, even if the sublease period has already begun.
+- Any rentals or additional keys must be requested through the current resident, not the subtenant, even if the sublease period has already begun.

 - You may charge no more than the current BYU Student Family Housing Rate according to the number of bedrooms available.

-- Example: If a 3-bedroom is leased as a 2-bedroom, the sub-lessee pays the 2-bedroom rate.
+- Example: If a 3-bedroom is subleased as a 2-bedroom, the subtenant pays the 2-bedroom rate.
 You will need to pay the difference to make the rent equal to the 3-bedroom rent charge.